RachelCheah/rock-paper-scissors/README.md

 ## [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors)

-This is my first project with frontend language.
+This is my first attempt at a project with frontend language.
 Hence, my takeaways for this project is from a complete beginner's perspective.
 #### What I've Learnt
 1. Animating with only CSS
+2. Priorities of CSS attributes
-2. Changing Contents of the Page through JavaScript
+3. Changing Contents of the Page through JavaScript
+4. Delaying functions in JavaScript

 [Live Preview](https://RachelCheah.github.io/rock-paper-scissors)